szorfein/szorfein.github.io/_posts/2017-08-09-build-secure-gpg-key.md

 Start build new keypair.

-For this purpose, it's generaly recommanded to boot on [tails](https://tails.boum.org) or [kodachi](https://www.digi77.com/linux-kodachi/) and stay offline.
+For this purpose, i recommanded you to boot on [tails](https://tails.boum.org) and stay offline, tails linux contain many good thing like [onion share](https://onionshare.org/), a persistant encrypted volume, and many other things.

+## Gen new keys (with only C|capability flag)

     $ gpg --expert --full-generate-key

+You can choose to create a RSA, ECC keys, procedure is the same.

 ```
 Please select what kind of key you want: